 WHAT IS FINANCIAL AID?

 Financial Aid comes from many sources: Federal and state funds, foundations, community organizations and private individuals.
-The money goes to students in many forms: Scholarships, grants, low-interest loans and jobs.
+The money goes to students in many forms: Scholarships, grants, and jobs.
 Usually we offer a combination of these awards in a package tailored to meet your needs.
 Some scholarships are awarded to students for academic merit and promise alone; however, most other forms of aid are awarded on the basis of financial need alone.

 To determine your need and to estimate your family contribution, we follow the nationally-accepted standards and procedures of federal methodology.
 This procedure is required (by the institution as well as the state and federal governments) in order that all applicants will be treated equitably, according to a standardized need analysis system.
 The need analysis processor does not award financial aid but uses Federal Methodology, a need analysis formula mandated by the U.S. Congress, to evaluate students financial need.